 Note:

 The shipment is added with status as Completed.
 The shipment information from template is accessible via the BMS > Shipments module.

-The biospecimens are checked in with status as In Inventory.
-The biospecimen information from template is accessible via the BMS > Inventory module.

 Kit samples are marked as Collected.

 The kit status is set as Completed if all samples in kit were used and shipped, or Collection Started if some kit contents were not used/shipped.

 The Kit information is available via the BMS > Kits Shipment module.

+The biospecimens are checked in with status as In Inventory.

+The biospecimen information from template is accessible via the BMS > Inventory module.

 If a new or existing subject identifier was indicated on the spreadsheet, the specified kit is assigned to that subject.

 The subject-related information from the template is accessible via the CIMS > Subject Centric View module.